 You’re about to do your first video interview.
 What types of questions should you expect?

 A video interview is a relatively new addition to the recruitment industry.
-It’s designed to enhance the early stages of the interview process by giving potential employers a better view of you as a candidate and giving you a greater opportunity to stand out from the crowd.
+It’s designed to enhance the early stages of the interview process by giving potential employers a better view of you as a potential employee and giving you a greater opportunity to stand out from the crowd.
 As such, questions at the video interview stage tend to be introductory questions intended to get a sense of you as an individual.

 The main purpose of a video interview is to get an overall sense of whether you might be a good cultural fit and your base level capabilities.
 Therefore, the questions shouldn’t be too difficult or catch you off guard.